Sport in the Senior School

 House matches are an important part of College life.
 These take place regularly throughout the academic year in sports including swimming, hockey, rugby, football, cross country, cricket, netball, table tennis and athletics.
 The House matches encourage participation and feature fierce competition, good humour and a great supportive atmosphere.

 All pupils benefit from excellent facilities and resources which include:

 - Indoor 25m swimming pool with spectator gallery and adjacent learner pool

-- All weather surface courts for netball and tennis
+- Ten all-weather surface courts for netball and tennis

 The personal qualities developed through the physical, emotional and social aspects of playing sport are highly valued.
 At every level, sport at the College aims to foster a lifelong enjoyment of physical activity and build character, the benefits of which are taken into life well beyond school.

 Boys: rugby, hockey, cricket, swimming and tennis

 “From a cricket perspective, to be able to play in such a nice setting and playing on an excellent surface with a quick outfield made for a top day.
 The practise facilities were superb for our batters to prepare before the game and allowed the other batters to have throw downs whilst we were batting.”
 Mark Lane, Coach, Middlesex CCC under 15s

 Cricket is played as a major game for boys and girls in the Summer term.
 There are six cricket squads in the Senior School, including A and B sides for both the U15 and U14 age groups.
 The fixture list is extensive and includes local schools and schools from the wider East Anglia region.
 In addition, the 1st XI has an annual match against the MCC.